 An HR professional will often wear many hats in a day.
-From welcoming committee, to in-house counsellor to profile administrator, party planner and sometimes even IT guru.
+From leader of the welcoming committee to in-house counsellor to profile administrator, party planner and sometimes even IT guru.

-On the other hand, members of a small or medium sized business (SME) will occasionally need to don their HR manager hat in the absence of an in-house function.
-No matter the hat (or hats) you wear, effective Human Resource management is crucial to any successful business.
+Conversely, many small or medium-sized business (SME) owners will often don their HR manager hat in the absence of an in-house function.
+No matter the hat (or hats) you wear, effective human resource management is crucial to any successful business.

-Adopting practical habits to your work life, which facilitate effective people management is an easy hack to boosting culture in your organisation and enhancing your professional development.
+Adopting practical habits into your work life which facilitate effective people management is an easy hack to boosting culture in your organisation and enhancing your professional development.
 Here are five habits that remain consistent among HR managers from profitable companies around the world:

 - Network with other HR professionals

-Investing time in networking with other professionals in the HR field is the fastest way to learn new skills while expanding your business connections.
-Sara Lock, an HR specialist from Subway, states “conversations with like-mind HR professionals can be extremely rewarding and enlightening as it will provide you with new industry insights and perspectives, which will evidently help you build the knowledge base and confidence to become a strategic partner in your company.”
-In other words, learn from your peers and surround yourself with leaders in the HR field to enhance your own people management skills at your business.
+Investing time networking with other professionals in the HR field is the fastest way to learn new skills while expanding your business connections.
+Sara Lock, an HR specialist from Subway states, “conversations with like-minded HR professionals can be extremely rewarding and enlightening as it will provide you with new industry insights and perspectives, which will evidently help you build the knowledge base and confidence to become a strategic partner in your company.”
+In other words, learn from your peers and surround yourself with leaders in the HR field to enhance your own people management skillsdd.